 Walking on the High Line today I discovered that there’s still an unfinished section in the part of the park that’s open to the public.
 I shot a paver from that section (it’s at around 16th Street) back in mid-September, and there it was, five months later, still unfinished.
-There’s also a wonderful contraption called a Grasshopper, but I’m clueless about its purpose.
+There’s also a wonderful contraption called a Grasshopper, which is used to lift and move heavy materials like concrete pavers.
 This scene has remained untouched for months.
 Who knows why.

 When I was a kid we used to visit the church often, and it was perpetually in a state of construction.
 The massive building is an odd mixture of different architectural styles that seem to have evolved over centuries, so when you walk through it you get that wonderful experience that New York City often offers of old and new, one style vs. another, all somehow unified by its New York City-ness.
 And you also get this other sense that I felt last week on the High Line: it’s always in medias res, not quite finished, getting a touch-up or an overhaul, “under construction,” “coming soon,” whatever.
 There’s always the promise of something more — even, maybe, something better.